- General Trademark Questions

-A webpage showing or describing the product near the mark and with purchasing information.
+A Internet page showing the product near the mark and together with purchasing information.

-Example: a webpage shows a photograph of headphones, the mark for the headphones appears above the photograph, the price appears below the photograph, and a shopping cart button or other way to purchase the headphones appears on the page.
+Example: a website page shows a photograph of headphones, the mark for the headphones appears above the photograph, the price appears below or next to the photograph, and a shopping cart button or other way to purchase the headphones appears on the page.

 A specimen for services generally shows the mark used in the sale or advertising of the services.
 A customer should be able to associate your trademark with your services on the specimen.

 To open in a new tab, click: How do I find an acceptable specimen of use?